BG3-Community-Library-Team/bg3-community/Tools.md

 ### Miscellaneous Tools

 *   **[Notepad++](https://notepad-plus-plus.org/downloads/)** : A versatile text editor that supports many programming languages and is useful for editing scripts and configuration files.
-*   **[xEdit](https://www.nexusmods.com/skyrimspecialedition/mods/164)** : A powerful tool for viewing and editing game data files.
-While originally developed for Skyrim, it has been adapted for use with BG3.

 Additional Resources
 --------------------